-Be certain that all electricity to the case is turned off before servicing or cleaning to avoid electrical shock.
+Be certain that all electric power is turned off before servicing or cleaning to avoid electrical shock.
 In some cases, more than one switch may need to be turned off to completely de-energize the case.

 Do not spray cleaning solution or water directly on fan motors or any electrical connections.